 Information has been incorporated by reference in this AIF from documents filed with securities commissions or similar authorities in Canada.
-Copies of the documents incorporated by reference herein may be obtained on request without charge from the Chief Financial Officer of the Corporation at 6 West Coach Place SW, Alberta, T3H 0M7 (Telephone (403) 703-9882).
-These documents are also available through the internet on SEDAR+ which can be accessed at www.sedarplus.ca.
+Copies of the documents incorporated by reference herein may be obtained on request without charge from investor relations at Suite 1700, 95 St, Clair Avenue West, Toronto, Ontario, M3V 1N6 (investorrelations@winv.ca).
+These documents are also available through the internet on SEDAR+ which can be accessed at www.sedarplus.com.